factor-hmc/book/src/about/online-platform/interpreter/future.md

 Once Factor mechanics are replicated sufficiently in the web interpreter per the above points, we will be able to properly load existing Factor vocabularies (e.g., `combinators`, `sequences`, `math`, etc.).
+(Currently, only `kernel` and most of `math` are available in the web-interpreter, and they were ported manually with several dirty hacks, namely by pasting Factor code straight into Elm and deleting code that used unsupported features.)
 The proposed method for doing so is as follows:

 - Implement a parsing word `USE:`, which calls a primitive "load vocabulary" instruction from the Elm-based runtime.